Kansas City Water Leak Detection

 If you suddenly receive a high water bill, then you should go out and inspect the meter.
 Most water meters have a red dial that shows if there is water running inside the home.
 If there aren’t any appliances or faucets using water inside the home and the dial is moving, then that indicates a leak that requires professional plumbing service in Kansas City.

-Call Roger the Plumber for expert water leak detection in the greater Kansas City areas.
+Call Hamilton at 913-227-4943 or schedule your service online for expert water leak detection in the greater Kansas City areas.